Welcoming tips for Easter and beyond

 - In early April, offer a serving opportunity, such as a spring neighborhood cleanup or a Habitat for Humanity build.
 Invite newcomers to participate in the activity as a short-term service project and a way to meet others in the church.

 - Begin a new Sunday school class or Bible study designed to last about seven weeks in April and May.
-Since United Methodism's General Conference is this April 23-May 2, use it as a springboard to introduce the denomination.
 Explore basic Christian beliefs or another spiritual topic.
 Time the course to end before people begin their summer vacations.